 Thank you for your interest in the College Seminar Program.
-At this time we are accepting applications for the fall term 2014.
-Course Proposal Forms are due on January 6, 2014
+At this time we are accepting applications for the spring term 2015.
+Course Proposal Forms are due on Friday, August 29, 2014.

 The Residential College Seminar program, instituted in 1968, is devoted to the development of innovative courses that fall outside departmental structures.
 Courses arise through the joint initiative of students and members of the faculty who are fellows of the residential colleges.
 The instructors for the seminar program are drawn from the University community and from the region, including individuals outside academic life, such as writers, artists, participants in government and the public sector, and experts from the arts and the media.